MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

 > [!TIP]
 > Use the desktop wizard to create a package with the common settings, then switch to the advanced editor to add other settings, apps, policies, etc.

-## Download and install Windows Configuration Manager
+## Download Windows Configuration Manager

 Download Windows Configuration Manager [from the Microsoft Store](https://www.microsoft.com/store/apps/9nblggh4tx22).
 It includes HoloLens 2 capabilities.

 If you know you'll be using an offline PC, first download and install the [Windows Assessment and Deployment Kit (ADK) for Windows 10](https://developer.microsoft.com/windows/hardware/windows-assessment-deployment-kit), then select **Configuration Designer** from the **Select the features you want to install** dialog box.
-Because it does not include HoloLens 2 capabilities, follow the [offline app installation instructions](hololens-recovery.md#download-arc-without-using-the-app-store) for Advanced Recovery Companion, then select **Make Windows Configuration Designer**.
+Because ADK does not include HoloLens 2 capabilities, follow the [offline app installation instructions](hololens-recovery.md#download-arc-without-using-the-app-store) for Advanced Recovery Companion, then select **Make Windows Configuration Designer**.

 ## Create the provisioning package